 Plus, no styrofoam.
 Thank you!
 There were actually little styrofoam bits that must be from some other product’s packing.
 I imagine the Chinese factory that packed it has all kinds of other things on the packing line.

 The included diagram is good but has no steps.
 A bench like this is simple enough.
-If you get this bench, or the FB-5000, take a minute to read this section first and it will save you some time.
+If you get this bench, take a minute to read this section first and it will save you some time.

 A few tips to keep in mind:

-- They include two crappy wrench plates as shown, although you only need one because of the type of bolts this has.
+- They include two crappy wrench plates as shown.
+You only need one because of the type of bolts this has.
 If you have tools, throw away the included wrenches and grab your ratchet and a 17mm and 19mm socket, or 11/16″ and 3/4″.
 That will be all you need, other than the knife to open packaging.

 - The main frame, pad, and back leg are all symmetrical.
 You won’t screw up.

 - As with bolts everywhere in your life, put the bolts on loosely to get them all aligned in the holes, then wrench tighten them and move to the next part.

 The pad dimensions are pretty close to the advertised 45.25″L x 12″W x 17″H. The height is more like 16 3/4″ (UPDATE: Rep has since revised the height on their website to 16.9″).
 I’m 6ft tall.
 I don’t recommend you get a bench any higher than 17″ unless you’re over 6ft and you know you prefer a tall bench.
 The FB-5000 is also 16.9″ high.